 - Strength of the field at any point is inversely proportional to the distance of the point from the wire.

-Its difficult to comprehend the role of magnetism in our lives as we can’t see them.
-Take a look around and the realization of its importance will not be as difficult.
-The motors that are used so extensively around the world whether its a toy car or a bullet train or an aircraft or a spaceship they all use the same magnetic effect.
+It’s difficult to comprehend the role of magnetism in our lives as we can’t see them.
+Take a look around, and realising its importance will not be as difficult.
+The motors that are used so extensively around the world, whether it’s toy cars or bullet trains or aircraft or spaceships, all use the same magnetic effect.